Mark Speight: Death and inquest

 On 13 April 2008, Speight's body was discovered hanging from the roof of MacMillan House, adjacent to London's Paddington Station, hidden from public view.
-The discovery was made by railway workers at 10:00 am, and British Transport Police confirmed that the body was Speight's on 14 April.
+The discovery was made by railway workers at 10:00, and British Transport Police confirmed that the body was Speight's on 14 April.
 An inquest into his death opened on 16 April, and a post-mortem confirmed the cause of death as hanging.
 It was then adjourned until 20 May.
 The police said Speight may have used a sixth-floor fire exit to get to the area where he was found.

 The report of Speight's death on the BBC's children's news programme Newsround provoked complaints that it upset young viewers.
 The programme had avoided use of the word "suicide" and had instead reported that "police don't think he was killed by anyone else".
 Thousands of children wrote poems, painted pictures, or sent letters of condolence to express their grief – "over 7,000 to the BBC and over 15,000 on a website".

 Speight's funeral was held on 28 April at St Michael and All Angels' Church in Tettenhall and hundreds went to pay their respects.
 The service included a performance by the choir from Tettenhall College, Speight's former school, and his coffin was carried out of the church accompanied by the theme tune of SMart.
 He was later cremated and his ashes were interred in Tettenhall.
 In May, the inquest resumed and determined that Speight was deeply depressed by his fiancée's death.
 It was also disclosed that suicide notes had been found, one in his left pocket, and one addressed to his parents in his diary at his home.
 The notes described how he could not "contemplate life without [Collins]".
 The coroner, Paul Knapman, said there were no suspicious circumstances surrounding the death.
-In May 2008, Speight's father created a foundation, Speight of the Art, or SP8 of the Art and launched it at a memorial service that took place on what would have been his 43rd birthday, 6 August 2008, at St Paul's Church in Covent Garden, London.
+In May 2008, Speight's father created a foundation, Speight of the Art, or SP8 of the Art and launched it at a memorial service that took place on what would have been his forty-third birthday, 6 August 2008, at St Paul's Church in Covent Garden, London.